Facts of Peter the Disciple

 The author of the Acts of the Apostles portrays Peter as an extremely important figure within the early Christian community, although it is not clear whether Peter or James, “the Lord’s brother,” is the leading figure in the Jerusalem church.

-Researching Peter the Disciple Facts it is clear that Peter did play the key role early on.
+Researching Peter’s facts it is clear that Peter did play the key role early on.
 He took the lead in selecting a replacement for Judas Iscariot (Acts 1:15) and delivered a significant speech during Pentecost at which 3,000 Jews reportedly accepted his message and were baptized (Acts 2:38-41).

 He became famous in Jerusalem for healing a crippled beggar (Acts 3).
 He was twice arraigned before the Sanhedrin for preaching the gospel (Acts 4:7–22), (Acts 5:18–42).